harness/developer-hub/tutorials/security-tests/cicd-integrated-pipeline.md

 #### Add more scanner steps

 STO supports an extensive set of external scanners for repos, images, and artifacts.
-See [Security steps reference](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference).
+Go to [What's supported](/docs/security-testing-orchestration/whats-supported).

 #### Add steps or stages for CI/CD workflows